Skip to main content

 Lebanon

 Why are we in Lebanon?
-We became operational in Lebanon in 2013 following a massive influx of refugees from Syria.
-We have been responding ever since to the increasing humanitarian needs of the estimated 1.5 million vulnerable Syrian refugees and the overstretched local host communities in the Akkar and North governorates of Lebanon.
+Concern began working in Lebanon in 2013, following a massive influx of refugees fleeing the deteriorating situation in neighboring Syria.
+Since then, we have been responding to the ever-increasing humanitarian needs of approximately 780,000 Syrian refugees and their Lebanese host communities.

 Latest achievements